ealruiz/calminispiral/README.md

   * **TRACKS**: List of tracks where SgrA was observed.
   * **FLAG_OUTLIERS**: Boolean flag.
 Default: False; set True to flag specific outliers AFTER a manual inspection of the Stokes I light curves.
 The flag info should be stored in a "SGRA_flag_info_TRACK_spwN.dat" file (which must be in the main folder, together with the ".fit" files), with two columns: [time1,time2]		[min_flux,max_flux].

-Additionally, the next parameters are needed for the automatic flagging of outliers (each parameters is an array with one value per track):
+Additionally, the next parameters are needed for the automatic flagging of outliers (each parameter is an array with one value per track):
   * **TIME_GAPS**: Array with the duration of gaps in the signal (depends on the sampling).
 If the signal has more noise, then this can be larger to include more data and increase the SNR.
   * **FLAG_FACT**: Array with the "noise level" used to flag outliers.
 The script will flag data if the "noise" at a given time is greater than FLAG_FACT times the noise avg.; recommended to begin testing: 5.
 The higher the value, the more data points will be flagged.
   * **FLAG_SCAN_FACT**: Array with the maximum percentage of data points vs. noise.
 If the noise is greater, then will flag the whole scan; recommended to begin testing: 0.5; if you want to MANUALLY select the scans, set to 0.1 (only the worst scans will be flagged, not common).